 In autumn, division is also possible (particularly in October) before the first frosts.
 Sowing can also be done in September.
 These periods ensure good rooting before winter or summer.

-Signs it's time to divide:
+Here are the signs it’s time to divide:

-✔️ The centre becomes dry or bare.
+✔️ The centre becomes dry or sparse.

 ✔️ Growth becomes less vigorous.